 As your small business grows and your need for detailed employee data increases, it may be difficult to keep everything in order.
 You’ll need to track your employees’ contact information, salaries, benefits and a host of other HR data.
-Many businesses rely on human resource information systems to organize all this data in a single place.
+Many businesses rely on a human resources information system (HRIS) to organize all this data in a single place.
 With the right criteria in mind, you can find a solid HRIS platform that provides numerous benefits to your small business.

-As an integrated system, HRIS software (also known as a human resource management system, or HRMS) organizes all kinds of worker-related data points, including sensitive identifying information like a worker’s age, gender and address; an employee’s workplace information like their title, pay scale and department; the benefits they’ve opted in to; and their timecard and time-off requests.
+HRIS software (also known as a human resources management system, or HRMS) organizes all kinds of worker-related data points, including sensitive identifying information like a worker’s age, gender and address; an employee’s workplace information, like their title, pay scale and department; the benefits they’ve opted in to; and their timecard and time-off requests.

 Like other HR software platforms these days, HRIS programs are browser-based SaaS solutions that serve as an all-in-one destination to store up-to-date information on a company’s workforce.

-Though most of this information can be collected and entered into the HRIS software at the time of an employee’s hiring, the system must facilitate any changes or additions to an employee’s file.
-Over time, an HRIS can afford human resources professionals the ability to generate in-depth reports, which management can use to find and address ongoing patterns within the workforce.
+Though most of this information can be collected and entered into the HRIS software at the time of an employee’s hiring, the system must also be easily editable in case any changes or additions to an employee’s file are needed.
+An HRIS can also afford HR professionals the ability to generate in-depth reports, which management can use to find and address ongoing patterns within the workforce.

 As your team grows and the need to organize sensitive employee data becomes more apparent, implementing an HRIS for your company becomes more important.
-Though they can functionally cover a range of uses, HRIS platforms are built to provide immediate benefits to your human resources.
+Here are five major benefits of using an HRIS.

 Before the days of cloud storage and high-speed computing, HR professionals had to collect, organize and retrieve employee data by hand.
 This usually meant relying on physical documents, bulky filing cabinets and time-consuming manual processes.
 Leveraging modern technology, an HRIS creates an easily searchable database of items that administrators can access in seconds.

 Since an HRIS mitigates the tedious aspects of HR, it allows your HR leaders to work on new initiatives that could benefit your overall company.
-A good HR department will be able to react to employee trends more easily and work on fostering a company culture that increases employee engagement and retention.
+A good HR department will be able to react to employee trends more easily and work on fostering a company culture that increases morale and employee retention rates.

 As a small business owner, you are beholden to local, state and federal regulations.
 Whether it’s the Health Insurance Portability and Accountability Act (HIPAA), the Worker Adjustment and Retraining Notification (WARN) Act or any other major HR-related legislation, a good HRIS assists your team in ensuring the company stays on the right side of the law and away from costly penalties.

 You will most likely see some growth within your company before you need an HRIS.
-How much growth you’ll need to experience for an HRIS to be worth it depends on your company’s circumstances, but a good indicator is when it becomes unwieldy for your HR employee or department to conduct their functions by hand.
-The moment you notice a bottleneck in HR should be the moment you consider adopting an HRIS.
+How much growth you’ll need to experience for an HRIS to be worth it depends on your company’s circumstances, but a good indicator is when it becomes unwieldy for your HR employee or department to do their work manually.
+The moment you notice a bottleneck in HR is when you consider adopting an HRIS.

-Some factors to consider are your staff size, the reporting and tracking capabilities you need, how the HRIS in question handles processes like training and payroll, and how intuitive the system is for your employees.
+Some factors to consider when choosing an HRIS are your staff size, the reporting and tracking capabilities you need, how the system handles processes like training and payroll, and how intuitive the system is for your employees.

 As with most services you can add to your small business, you should look for a feature-rich solution that will best address your company’s needs.
 Look out for these features in your search for an HRIS.